 Another change in culture, and some may dispute this assumption, is the arrival of Big Meech and the flashiness culture of Detroit.
 After the arrival of the BMF, the streets of the Atlanta ghetto went from riding in old schools to driving around in foreign vehicles, as well the rise of the popularity of high-end clothing brands.

 Another major change was in the music, from the days of Outkast and the Dungeon Family to the crunk style of Oomp Camp Records to the street reality rap of the trap culture, which was spearheaded by T.I., have been replaced by the more look what I got type of music, while there are many who still bring substance into the local music scene.

-On a good note, while Atlanta always had black excellence with the former Sweet Auburn Street area being a perfect example, the city has a more togetherness and more unity within the community compared to other cities as Atlanta has become a Black Hollywood and a great illustration of successful black individuals, businesses and communities.
+On a good note, while Atlanta always had black excellence and a rich black history, with the former Sweet Auburn Street area being a perfect example, the city has a more togetherness and more unity within the community compared to other cities as Atlanta has become a Black Hollywood and a great illustration of successful black individuals, businesses and communities.